-Define the pulse test parameters
+Define the pulse sweep test parameters

-The following pulse test parameters, which define the magnitude and timing of the pulse, are used in this example application.
+The following pulse parameters, which define the magnitude and timing of the pulse sweep, are entered into the pulse command to generate the configuration list and trigger model necessary for the pulses.
 The actual values for these test parameters will vary depending on your specific application.